ClementNerma/Rave/docs/books/hybrid.md

 ];
 ```

-Here, because we create a list from two distinct objects, they must have the `#Dynamic` directive on their `details` field.
+Here, because we create an array from two distinct objects, they must have the `#Dynamic` directive on their `details` field.

 ### Frozens